lumina-desktop/lumina-docs/lumina.rst

 * **Single Window:** will take a screenshot of the window which has focus.
 The "Include Borders" checkbox can be used to determine whether or not the screenshot of the window is surrounded by a black border.

-If you like the look of the taken screenshot, as shown in the preview, click the "Save" button to open a window where you can specify the name and location of the saved screenshot.
+To take a screenshot, click the "Snap" button in the upper-right corner of Lumina Screenshot.
+If you like the look of the screenshot, as shown in the preview, click the "Save" button to open a window where you can specify the filename and location for saving the screenshot.

-.. note:: The "Print Screen" keyboard shortcut is set to run this utility by default.

 .. index:: file manager
 .. _Insight File Manager: